Getting started on creating container instance from Azure container registry

 Change your current location to your working directory location using

-to build the container image from the
+Set-Location and use docker build to build the container image from the

 configuration defined in the Dockerfile.